100 Florida Trails®

 Page Summary:

-1. Biking on the Pinellas Trail Loop - East
+Biking on the Pinellas Trail Loop

 View trail, map and photos

-This section runs from Haines Bayshore Rd. south into St. Petersburg and connecting to the North Bay Trail, about 12 miles.
-An underpass has been completed at Ulmerton Rd., and a short portion is complete in St. Petersburg utilizing the Roosevelt Blvd.
+Update: An underpass has been completed at Ulmerton Rd., and a short portion is complete in St. Petersburg utilizing the existing Roosevelt Blvd.
 Trail, about 2 miles.
+We'll provide more details when we've visited this section.

-North Bay Trail - 6.5 miles
+North Bay Trail (6.5 miles)

 View trail, map and photos